Geoblocking restricts online shoppers in Switzerland

 Mary Miller-Sägesser concurred: “You can only download books on Kindle from amazon.de while there are hundreds of free books over at amazon.com.
 And you get the forever frustrating, ‘this article cannot be shipped to Switzerland’ or ‘we'll ship it, but it will cost your first-born child’ message.
 As to Swiss Netflix, pathetic.”

-Italian speakers in Switzerland face similar restrictions when trying to buy Italian language books and other items online.
+Italian speakers in Switzerland face similar restrictions when trying to buy Italian language books and other items online.end of infobox

 Robin Eymann, head of economic policy at the Federation of French-speaking Consumers (FRC)external link, believes geoblocking is ‘getting worse every day’ owing to the fast-moving nature of e-commerce.